tpy5064/cs-665-final-project/README.md

 of this functionality.
 - The usage of the **observer pattern** is useful because future functionality can be easily added by creating more implementations of WeatherObserver, and can be easily added to the subject
+- Future improvements can include containing the large amount of code within the Main class to become another template method, which runs the individual steps of the loop outside of Main, improving readability.
+-

 # Maven Commands